Working Group 1- Wildlife crime

 • Requests for training in any area relating to wildlife crimes

-• Cases for the database.The case itself in Word or PDF, an english summary of the specific case and information on what prosecutor to contact for further information
+• Cases for the ENPE crimes database.The case itself in Word or PDF, an english summary of the specific case and information on what prosecutor to contact for further information

-The Final Report for LIFE-ENPE Working Group 1 (Wildlife crime) has been published and is available as a pdf below.
+The Final Report for LIFE-ENPE Working Group 1 (Wildlife crime) was published in 2021 and is available as a pdf below.
 The report includes details of all of the groups activities since December 2017 as well as details of all outreach activities including awareness raising and training.
-The main deliverable from the group has been the information from the Segovia workshop of May 208, which is also available separately as a pdf from the list of outputs below.
+The main deliverable from the group has been the information from the Segovia workshop of May 2018, which is also available separately as a pdf from the list of outputs below.

 Introductory and General information from the LIFE-ENPE Wildlife Group & UNEP CMS on Illegal Killing, Taking and Trade in Birds (IKB) from the Segovia Workshop available

-More detailed training in this area will be available for specialists to delvier over the coming months.
+More detailed training in this area is available for specialists to deliver to their prosecuting colleagues as needed.

-LIFE-ENPE Wildlife Group & UNEP CMS Workshop on the illegal taking and trade in migratory birds; Segovia, Spain 09-11 May 2018 ** Final summary Report now available **
+LIFE-ENPE Wildlife Group & UNEP CMS Workshop on the illegal killing taking and trade in migratory birds; Segovia, Spain 09-11 May 2018

-The Wildlife Working group joined forces with the United Nations Envoironment Programme Convention on Migratory Species, in holding a two day workshop for prosecutors and inspectors on tackling the illegal taking and trade in migratory birds.
-The focus of the workshop was the Mediterranean region, and a total of 37 prosecutors, wildlife inspectors and specialists in wild migratory bird conservation attended from countreis in this area of Europe as well as Tunisia, Algeria, Egypt, Israel and the Lebanon.
+The Wildlife Working group joined forces with the United Nations Environment Programme Convention on Migratory Species (UNEP CMS), in holding a two-day workshop for prosecutors and inspectors on tackling the illegal taking and trade in migratory birds.
+The focus of the workshop was the Mediterranean region, and a total of 37 prosecutors, wildlife inspectors and specialists in wild migratory bird conservation attended from countries in this area of Europe as well as Tunisia, Algeria, Egypt, Israel and the Lebanon.

-Presentations, where available, will be shared on this website for download and promulgation amongst our members and stakeholders and included updates from the European Commission's Directorate-General for Environment, Specialist Environmental Prosecutors from across Mediterranean Europe, specialist anti-poaching police inspectors and the United Nations Environment Programme Convention on Migratory Species.
-The discussion sessions were particularly valuable, offering opportunities to share good practise and ensure more consistent approaches in the prosecution of crimes against this engandered group of birds.
+Presentations, where available, are accessible for download and promulgation amongst our members and stakeholders and included updates from the European Commission's Directorate-General for Environment, Specialist Environmental Prosecutors from across Mediterranean Europe, specialist anti-poaching police inspectors and the United Nations Environment Programme Convention on Migratory Species.
+The discussion sessions were particularly valuable, offering opportunities to share good practise and ensure more consistent approaches in the prosecution of crimes against this endangered group of birds.

 The final summary report is now available for download as a pdf - please see below